• Skip to primary navigation

 Searing your pork chop before baking will give more flavor, in addition it keeps them from drying out.
 For best results, searing first, then baking is the way to go for oven-baked pork chops.

-What makes this pork chop casserole exceptional
+What makes this casserole exceptional

 • French Onion Pork chops are slow cooked giving them time to absorb so much flavor